m87-labs/moondream-docs/README.md

 - 🖼️ **Image Analysis**: Generate detailed descriptions of any image
 - 💬 **Visual Q&A**: Ask natural language questions about images
+- 🚀 **Visual Pointing**: Get precise coordinates for objects in images 🚧
+- 🔍 **Object Detection**: Locate and identify objects in images 🚧
 - 🚀 **Local Processing**: Run entirely on your machine for privacy
 - 🎯 **CUDA Support**: GPU acceleration for faster processing
 - ⚡ **Streaming**: Real-time response streaming for longer outputs